Primordial Black Hole Formation in $f(R)=R+\alpha R^2$ Gravity: Perturbative and Non-Perturbative Analysis: Collapsing Flat FLRW Interior

 For clarity, we visualize the effect of the $R^2$ correction by plotting the background GR scale factor $a_0(t)$ and the corrected scale factor $a(t)$ as functions of time.
 The $f(R)$ correction causes the scale factor to deviate downwards from the GR solution, particularly near the end of collapse as Fig.~\ref{fig:collapse_behaviour} shows.

-Figures~\ref{fig:collapse_behaviour}\subref{fig:dust} and~\ref{fig:collapse_behaviour}\subref{fig:rad} illustrate the evolution of the collapsing scale factor for overdense regions dominated by dust and radiation, respectively, comparing the standard GR solution with the modified dynamics of the $f(R)=R+\alpha R^{2}$ model.
-In both cases, the presence of the $R^{2}$ term enhances the rate of collapse relative to GR, causing the scale factor to deviate from the GR trajectory as the system approaches the collapse time $t_{0}$.
-The dust case displays an earlier onset of deviation, owing to the nonvanishing background curvature $R^{(0)}\neq 0$, whereas in the radiation case the modification becomes significant only at late stages of the evolution.
-Together, these plots show that the $R^{2}$ correction generically strengthens gravitational collapse for different equations of state, thereby lowering the effective threshold for primordial black hole formation.
+{ Figures~\ref{fig:collapse_behaviour}\subref{fig:dust} and~\ref{fig:collapse_behaviour}\subref{fig:rad} illustrate the evolution of the collapsing scale factor for overdense regions dominated by dust and radiation, respectively, comparing the standard GR solution with the perturbative $f(R)=R+\alpha R^2$ treatment.
+In the dust case, the presence of the $R^2$ term enhances the rate of collapse relative to GR, causing the scale factor to deviate from the GR trajectory as the system approaches the collapse time $t_0$.
+In contrast, for the radiation-dominated background no nontrivial modification appears at first order within the perturbative framework adopted here.
+Any deviation from GR in this case must therefore arise beyond this approximation.
+These results show that the quadratic correction modifies the homogeneous collapse dynamics at first order in the dust case, while radiation-era effects require a more complete nonlinear treatment.}

 The GR horizon time satisfies

 Including the $\alpha$ correction leads to a shifted horizon time

 indicating that collapse occurs earlier for $\alpha>0$.